govau/service-manual/content/creating-user-centred-content/understanding-diversity/include-diverse-users.md

 You can also:

-- engage a subject matter expert to work with your team — this can ensure you understand and consider issues that affect diverse users
+- engage a subject expert to work with your team — this can ensure you understand and consider issues that affect diverse users
 - engage with government or industry working groups, such as the Commonwealth Working Group on CALD Digital Design — email [multicultural.events@humanservices.gov.au](mailto:multicultural.events@humanservices.gov.au)

 ### [2] Encourage empathy for users